AJ Styles: X Division Champion (2004–2007)

 Styles teamed and feuded with Christopher Daniels throughout 2005.

 At Bound for Glory on October 23, Styles successfully defended the title against Christopher Daniels in the second thirty-minute Iron Man match.
 The following month at Genesis on November 13, Styles successfully defended the title against Petey Williams.
 Styles then started a feud with Joe, claiming that he had broken the unwritten "code of the X Division" by brutally beating Daniels.
 At Turning Point on December 11, Styles lost the X Division Championship to Joe.
 Styles was unsuccessful in retaining the title in a triple threat match, also featuring Daniels, at Against All Odds on February 12, 2006, and in an Ultimate X match at Destination X on March 12, which Daniels won.
 After Daniels lost the title back to Joe, Styles joined Daniels to challenge America's Most Wanted for the NWA World Tag Team Championship.
 After losing to America's Most Wanted in title matches on two occasions, Styles and Daniels won the NWA World Tag Team Championship at Slammiversary on June 18.
 They successfully retained against The Latin American Xchange (Homicide and Hernandez) (LAX) at Hard Justice on August 13, only to lose the title to them in a Border Brawl on the August 24 episode of Impact!.
 They regained the titles at No Surrender on September 24, but dropped them back to LAX at Bound for Glory on October 22 in a Six Sides of Steel match.

 On the November 2 episode of Impact!, Styles pinned Chris Sabin to begin his sixth reign as the new X Division Champion.
 The match was also the quarter-finals of the Fight for the Right tournament for number one contendership to Sting's NWA World Heavyweight Championship; Styles won the semi-final match on the November 9 Impact! but was pinned in the finals by Abyss.
 On the November 16 episode of Impact!, Styles lost the X Division Championship to Daniels in a three-way match when Daniels scored the roll-up pinfall on Sabin.
 At Genesis on November 19, Styles lost to Christian Cage, which Styles blamed on Daniels, who had tried to intervene on his behalf.

-Styles would then turn heel and feuded with Rhino for attempting to reconcile him with Daniels and at Turning Point on December 10 he beat Rhino, and on the December 22 episode of Impact!, Styles and Samoa Joe defeated Rhino and Kurt Angle.
-Rhino then defeated Styles in a Last Man Standing match at Final Resolution on January 14, 2007 and at Destination X on March 11 in an Elevation X match.
+Styles then turned heel and feuded with Rhino for attempting to reconcile him with Daniels and at Turning Point on December 10 he beat Rhino, and on the December 22 episode of Impact!, Styles and Samoa Joe defeated Rhino and Kurt Angle.
+Rhino then defeated Styles in a Last Man Standing match at Final Resolution on January 14, 2007, and at Destination X on March 11 in an Elevation X match.